 If using fresh grated coconut, follow these steps:

-Get Bowl 2, top with the strainer, pour the coconut together with the another 1 cup of water and squeeze until the coconut is dry.
+- Get Bowl 2, top with the strainer, pour the coconut cream and squeeze until the coconut is dry.
 Set aside.
-Take note to save the coconut.
+Take note to save the used grated coconut.
+(This is coconut cream – thicker one)

 Palapa or Sakurab paste can be substituted: